by Dana Burnell

 I was glad Kathryn was enthused about the ride and had become a fundraiser, but didn’t really comprehend why she was involved until I heard her explain it to some friends of ours.
 I thought she was motivated to go because of the challenge, the exercise, or at least being outdoors.

 I was overwhelmed.
-I really had not thought about the deep impact my disease had on my wife, other than thinking, well she seems OK with it.
-I had thought that Kathryn had ridden to achieve a personal goal, for fun or adventure, but I was wrong.
+I really had not thought about the deep impact my disease had on my wife, other than thinking she seemed OK with it.
+I had thought Kathryn had ridden to achieve a personal goal, fun, or adventure, but I was wrong.
 She had done it all for me.

 Often, when there is a hero (positive), the need for a hero is someone else’s fault (negative).
 This story is particularly beautiful because it is all positive.
 I wish the best for this family.